dddrrreee/cs240lx-25spr/labs/4-jit-derive/README.md

 tricks.
 We will build these out more next lab and use them.

 ----------------------------------------------------------------------------
-### Part 2: use to implement `1-dynamic-code-gen`
+### Part 2: use to implement `2-dynamic-code-gen`

-For the first lab, you hand-wrote the encodings.
+For the first lab machine code lab, you hand-wrote the encodings.
 Use your derive code to automatically generate the encoders.

 You probably want to check your code using something like: